Code-Institute-Submissions/The-Atmintis-Game/README.md

 ### Gameboard

 The gameboard has 20 cards.
 Ten times 2 sets, with 1 to 10 for each language (English and Lithuanian).
-When the game starts the cards are facedown and shuffled.
+When the game starts the cards are face down and shuffled.

-The user clicks on a card, this will turn the card over and the image will shake while you are hovering, turning the card is accompanied with a turning sound, the user then has select another card, the goal here is to find the opposite language number.
+The user clicks on a card, this will turn the card over and the image will shake while you are hovering.
+Turning the card is accompanied with a turning sound, the user then has to select another card, the goal here is to find the opposite language number.
 If the cards match the cards stay put and the user will get a matched sound.
 If the cards do not match they turn back over for the user to start searching again.

 Every click will increase the turn counter, while the clock is ticking down.
 If the user completes the game by matching all the cards on the board before the time runs out, they are presented with a winner message and the option to click and try again.